guitarino/Registrino/README.md

 r2.y.get(); // Returns 18 (because y = x / 2 = 36 / 2 = 18)
 ```

-We can register a function / variable outside of a registry by using `Registrino` instead of a registry object:
+We can easily register a function / variable outside of a registry:

 ```javascript
 Registrino.fun(r2.y).is(function(y) {